Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Experiments

 \subsection{Enlarged Approximate Nullspace}

-To gain more insight about the dynamics of our nullspace augmentation method, we monitor the $l_2$ norm of the learned noise and various performance metrics during the training, as shown in Fig.~\ref{fig:trend}.
-Before the nullspace training, it was hard to optimize the noise into the $\epsilon$ region even with increased training, so the norm started with a high value.
-As the training starts, we find from the experiment log that the noise was always able to enter the $\epsilon$ region.
-In Appendix~\ref{sec:validate_mse}, we show the MSE probability of the learned noise

-vectors, which are smaller than $\epsilon$ at each round of noise learning.
-Also, the norm of the learned noise gradually increases along the process of model fine-tuning.
+To gain more insight about the dynamics of our nullspace finetuning method, we monitor the $l_2$ norm of the learned noise and various performance metrics during the training, as shown in Fig.~\ref{fig:trend}.
+Before the nullspace finetuning, it was hard to optimize the noise into the $\epsilon$ region even with increased training, so the norm started with a high value.
+As the training starts, we find that the noise was always able to enter the $\epsilon$ region.
+In Appendix~\ref{sec:validate_mse}, we show the MSE probability of the learned noise vectors after each round of noise learning, which were all smaller than $\epsilon$.
+More importantly, the norm of the learned noise gradually increases along the process of model fine-tuning.
 The fluctuation may have mainly resulted from the randomness in mini-batches and the optimization dynamics.
 The model allows for noises with larger and larger norms to be within $\epsilon$-approximate, which informally suggests an enlarging $\epsilon$-approximate nullspace.
 Accompanied by the trend is the increase in robustness scores in both OOD and adversarial settings, which corroborates our findings.